 Injury prevention Resting is also one of the best ways to prevent “training injuries”..
 If you feel tired at the start of your workout, you aren’t being as attentive and tuned into your body as you should be.
 I learned a little mental trick from my doctor years ago: Before every workout / bike ride / training session, do an internal assessment.
 Review things like, how do I feel today, does anything hurt, did I sleep well last night, is there anything affecting me emotionally right now, where in my exercise cycle am I (i.e., day 9 of riding my bike v.s.
 I just had 3 rest days).
 Based on my internal answers, I then adjust my activities for the day.

 As you warm up for exercise, continue to assess: do I have any nagging pains, is it harder than normal to warm up, etc..
 Listen to what your body tells you and take heed!
 In all honesty, these assessments have helped me avoid a fair number of injuries.

 You feel exhausted all the time Finding yourself sleeping more while still feeling exhausted or having trouble sleeping are both signs that you are not resting enough.
 When you work out or ride your bike, you should be getting that post-exercise stoke.
 You know the one...where you feel like you could do more and go harder (we’ll exclude marathon length rides and races from this list).
 If just thinking about doing that workout this afternoon is already exhausting you, maybe it’s time to rest!

 If you`re anything like me, you`ll want to spend as much time and energy as possible riding your bike this summer..
 But you really can have too much of a good thing.
-In a nutshell, I advise to “train smarter, not longer”.
+In a nutshell, I advise you to “train smarter, not longer”.
 During the summer, ride hard and ride lots, but make sure to listen to your body.
-Use the tips I’ve given above and take that down time.
-It will guarantee you a healthier, more enjoyable and (hopefully) injury-free summer.
+Use the tips I’ve given above and take that downtime.
+It will guarantee you a healthier, more enjoyable, and (hopefully) injury-free summer.